The Future of Painting Robots in Commercial Projects: Exploring New Technologies

 What types of surfaces can painting robots paint?

-Painting robots can paint most common commercial and industrial surfaces like:
+Robots can paint most commercial and industrial surfaces, including:

 How long does it take for a painting robot to paint a room?